isomerpages/ogp-dunman/_academic/Mother Tongue Languages Programme.md

 organised by MOE.
 A one to two-day camp will be held locally during the June holidays of Secondary 3 with a focus on Post-Secondary Educational Institutions’ (PSEI) MTL Pathways and CL-related interests.
-A one to two-week overseas immersion programme will be organised towards the end of Year
+A one to two-week overseas immersion programme will be organised towards the end of Secondary
 3. Students will also participate in school-based activities and programmes such as literary lectures, Meet-the-Author sessions, enrichment workshops, project work competition etc.</p>